- March 7, 2019

 Issuance of convertible Note

-- The Government of India’s Ministry of Commerce and Industry has permitted “recognized start-ups” to raise funding through the Convertible Note route.
+- The Government of India’s Ministry of Commerce and Industry has permitted “recognized start-ups” to raise funding through this route.
 A company that has received a Certificate recognizing company as a part of the government’s start-up India Action Plan will be able to issue a Convertible Note.

 - A private company incorporated under Indian company law within the last Seven years since Incorporation;